Actify

 15 minutes, same time each week

 This is the Sustain phase.
-Every week, dedicate 15 minutes to a team check-in using a simple format: 'What's working well on the team this week?'
-(5 min) and 'What's one thing we could improve?'
+Each week, 15 minutes: 'What's working well?'
+(5 min), then 'What's one thing to improve?'
 (10 min).
-This weekly ritual creates a pressure-release valve — small tensions get addressed before they become big conflicts.
-It also reinforces the communication norms established in Week 1.
-After 8 weeks of consistent weekly dialogues, most teams report that the session often ends early because there's nothing unresolved.
+This routine acts as a pressure-release valve — small tensions surface before they compound.
+After 8 weeks, most teams find the session ends early because there's nothing unresolved.
+Attendance is opt-in; the structure makes it worth showing up.

 If you're using Actify, set up a recurring 15-minute event with an automated pre-meeting prompt that asks each person to submit one 'working well' and one 'could improve' before the meeting.
 This saves time and reduces on-the-spot pressure.